ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 that we need to call the population view's ``update`` method to actually modify the population table.

-Notice also that when registering this method, we did not specify any dependencies (since every simulant is set as alive regardless of anything else).
+Notice also that when registering this method, we did not specify any required resources (since every simulant is set as alive regardless of anything else).

 The ``on_time_step`` method